What is Interlibrary Loan and what do I need to know before requesting an item?

 - Interlibrary loan (ILL) is borrowing and lending materials between libraries.

 - Anyone with a Provo City Library card in good standing may request an ILL item.

 - We do not charge for interlibrary loans.
 If the item you requested is only available with charges, we will consult you before borrowing the item.

 - Please see the Interlibrary Loan Policy for more information.

 What can I request from Interlibrary Loan?

-- Books- Their publication date should be older then six months.
+- Books and Audio/Visual materials- The publication date should be older then six months.